Pulsation of quantum walk between two arbitrary graphs with weakly connected bridge: Proof of Main Theorem

 \section{Proof of Main Theorem}

 In this section, we show a proof of Theorem \ref{thm: prob} and Theorem \ref{thm: periodicity}.
-First, we consider the spectral analysis of random walk with respect to $p_{\epsilon}$.
-Let $W(\epsilon)$ be a transition probability matrix of $G$ depending on the weight $w$, that is,
+First, we consider the spectral analysis of the random walk on $G$ whose transition on each vertex to its neighbor at each time step is determined by $p_\epsilon$ in (\ref{eq:pe}).
+Let $W(\epsilon)$ be this transition probability matrix of $G$ depending on the weight $w$, that is,

-where $x \sim y$ means that the vertices $x$ and $y$ are adjacency.
+where $x \sim y$ means that the vertices $x$ and $y$ are adjacent.
 Because of the property of the transition matrix, we immediately see